HIMU-BUTOLA/student-enrollment-system/README.md

 # student-enrollment-system
-It is my GUI based project for the management of student enrollments.
+It is my GUI based project for the management of student enrollments.This project is made in different files and integrated by header file.
 Here is the problem statement.

 Problem Statement 53: Course Enrollment System
 Develop a C program for a Course Enrollment System to manage student enrollments and course records efficiently.
 The system should include admin authentication to ensure secure